19hours/sg-statutes/Acts/Income Tax Act.md

 “qualifying design expenditure” means —

-(a) expenditure incurred by the person on the staff costs of in-house qualified designers which are attributable to an industrial or product design project approved under subsection (7) and undertaken in Singapore directly by that person; and
+(a) expenditure incurred by the person on the staff costs of in-house qualified designers which are attributable to an industrial or product design project approved under subsection (7) and undertaken primarily in Singapore and directly by that person; and

+[22/2011 wef Y/A 2011 & Sub Ys/A]

-(b) where an approved design service provider has been engaged by the person to undertake in Singapore for the trade or business in question an industrial or product design project approved under subsection (7) —
+(b) where an approved design service provider has been engaged by the person to undertake primarily in Singapore for the trade or business in question an industrial or product design project approved under subsection (7) —

 (i) where more than 60% of all payments made by the person to the approved design service provider for the project are staff costs, the actual amount of staff costs; or